 Long term success requires commitment and a vested interest in the ultimate goal.
 Always be consistent in all things related to your dog (and anything else you want to accomplish for that matter).

-Here are two common mistakes a dog owner can make that will slam the brakes hard on any potential progress you might be hoping for.
+Here are three common mistakes a dog owner often makes which will slam the brakes hard on any potential progress they might be hoping to achieve.

-First, the expectations we place on our dogs and ourselves.
-The misguided belief that your dog “should” be performing or responding at a certain predetermined level.
+First, the expectations we place on our dogs with regards to their behaviors, habits, and personality.
+The misguided beliefs that our dogs “should” be performing or responding in a certain manner or at a specific level.

 Maybe you’ve watched a few episodes of Lassie (I don’t know why anyone would want to) and you feel your dog, who’s most active part of the day is the few minutes he spends licking his privates, should respond to circumstances no different then the TV dog.

-Or your neighbor’s dog has learned a few fancy tricks and is now participating in agility trials and you feel your dog, who is again working on lathering his miniature johnson, should be able to do the same.
+Or your neighbor’s dog has learned a few fancy tricks and is now participating in agility trials and you feel your dog, whose biggest accomplishment is holding off from eating his vomit, should be able to do the same.
+Comparisons with others will lead you down a dark path.

 Be real.
-Plant your feet firmly on the ground and be honest about your dogs abilities.
+Plant your feet firmly on the ground and be honest about your dogs abilities, or lack thereof.

-Pushing the envelope and testing limits is all fine and good, but expecting your skittish chihuahua to get the guard dog certification you hoped for or even becoming a simple therapy dog can cross the line into the ridiculous.
+Pushing the envelope and testing limits is all fine and good, but expecting your skittish chihuahua to become a certified therapy dog is not only unrealistic but can cross the line into the ridiculous.
+And this example is not a major departure from many of the off-the-wall expectations I hear many humans place on their dogs.

-Another mistake many owners make is having unrealistic assumptions.
+A third mistake is that they have unrealistic assumptions.
 Many of us assume that our dog understands what we want and that he knows what we’re asking of him.
 As if that wasn’t bad enough, some of us assume that the dogs failure to perform means he’s either rebelling, stubborn, or just plain stupid.

 There are some owners and trainers who still believe that expressing signs of warmth and affection to your dog is not advisable.
 The belief goes that if you’re going to demonstrate that you are the leader and a superior being that things like affection and love need to be rationed out sparingly, like cheese during the Depression.
 I don’t buy that for a second and neither should you.